AbhayaShankar/Next-js-learnings/Blog-Next-App/Plan.md

 8. I have designed a basic structure of how the Blog post would look like and I think I will continue with that as of now.
 Later maybe if different design idea comes, I might change my mind...

 9. All posts page and Home page are done, I have to tweak the design bit here and there but I think I will leave it for last and for now just complete the basic setting up all the routes and data in there.

+## 04.05.2023

+---

+10. I have to design the Single post page from scratch...
+Very bad design as of now...